 Admissions: New Ph.D. students begin the program in the Fall semester of odd numbered years, with admission decisions being made early in the Spring semester.
 Successful applicants typically have a strong quantitative background, though not all have an undergraduate degree in business.
 Applicants must submit a GMAT score, and international applicants that do not hold a degree from an English speaking country must also submit a TOEFL score.
 Successful applicants typically have GMAT scores at or above 640, though other factors are considered.
 Details on the application process may be found at the Office of the Graduate School's website.

 Program of Study: The minimum course requirements for completing the Finance Ph.D. program consist of eight major courses in finance (24 hours), three courses in Economics (9 hours), and five research methods courses (15 hours), and one teaching methods course (3 hours).
 These courses are designed to develop analytical skills and to provide students with a good foundation in theoretical modeling and empirical testing, and they are typically completed over the first two years.
 Students are expected to take the Quantitative Area Qualifying Exam by the end of their first year of study, and are eligible to take the Written Comprehensive Exam in Finance after a successfully competing their second year.
 After passing the Written Comprehensive Exam in Finance, students begin work on an original research project and present it to the faculty for approval as the dissertation proposal.
 Work on the dissertation usually lasts two to three years, and a final oral exam, called the dissertation defense, concludes the Ph.D. program.

-For specific information about the Finance Ph.D. program at Mississippi State University, please contact the coordinator, Dr. Kenneth Roskelley at email@example.com.
+For specific information about the Finance Ph.D. program at Mississippi State University, please contact the coordinator, Dr. Brandon Cline at firstname.lastname@example.org.